Christmas spiced truffles

 - 300 g dark chocolate

-- half a teaspoon of ground cinnamon ground cloves, ground ginger and mixed spice (this makes a strong flavour so go easy if you want subtler taste)
+- 0.5 teaspoons ground cinnamon ground cloves, ground ginger and mixed spice (this makes a strong flavour so go easy if you want subtler taste)

 - cocoa powder for dusting